Ranking All 7 Films in the 'Saw' Series

 The late '90s was full of the genre's return to teenage slashers like Scream, I Know What You Did Last Summer, and a variety of imitators.
 The release of Saw both harkened back to the gross and gory films of the '80s while also incorporating the latest special effects to disgust audiences like never before.
 The Saw series, in conjunction with films like the Hostel series and the Human Centipede series, demonstrated that, first and foremost, the violence its main characters were subjected to were the most important element of each film, as opposed to creating compelling characters or a terrifying narrative.

-Since its creation, the phrase "torture porn" has been thrown around often, mostly incorrectly, but the subtleties of the original Saw and shocking twists made for a compelling horror film that breathed life into a genre that had become saturated with teen screams.
+In the wake of the first Saw, a number of genre films aimed to replicate its successes by focusing mainly on gruesome special effects, but the subtleties of the original Saw and shocking narrative twists made for a compelling horror film that breathed life into a genre that had become saturated with teen screams in ways imitators continue to try to replicate.